-Attending an interview for a dental nurse position can be nerve raking and stressful.
+Attending an interview for a dental nurse position can be nerve raking.
 Focus, preparation and relaxation are vital to surviving and doing well.
 Having the right amount of confidence will put you ahead of the curve.
 Here are five key SmileWisdom considerations that will help you get the job.
 Good luck!

 - Pace Yourself and Don’t Rush In

 One of the easiest ways to convey the wrong impression is to rush in haphazardly into a job interview.
 You don’t want to meet your interviewer while panting and sweating!
 Adopt a composed attitude and always arrive a little early.
 This is so you have time to get familiar with the premises, greet some of your potential new dental practice co-workers, and carefully watch for any details that could be useful during the small-talk portion of the interview.

 Your job interview doesn’t begin when you think it does; it starts as soon as you enter the dental practice building and get noticed by any worker in there, no matter what that person’s role in the company may be.
 Every little human interaction from the time you step in there will shape up the final impression you make.
 As you go through the motions you’ll invariably create a momentum that can be positive or negative, depending on how you act and carry yourself all the way through.

 While you should of course watch your words during a job interview, you must keep in mind that what you say is just background noise for the real test that takes place between the lines.
 Non-verbal cues are possibly the most important aspect during a job interview, and they cover multiple aspects.
 Wearing proper attire, being friendly and conveying a good mood, looking everyone in the eye, speaking confidently and greeting people with your best handshake are vital.
 Being polite and courteous, projecting enthusiasm and liveliness will take you a long way to success.